Training for Today's Law Enforcement Officers

 - Contact CareerLink at 724-755-2330 for application and eligibility requirements.

-The college offers both a full-time and a part-time police academy each year.
+The college offers a summer full-time academy and new for 2020, two part-time academies (fall and winter).
 The full-time academy classes involve 40 hours per week.
+The part-time academy is between 20 and 24 hours per week.

 This schedule will continue to accommodate those persons who want to maintain employment while attending the police academy.
-See the tentative part time training schedule
+See an example part time training schedule (subject to change)

 - Seats are still available - Apply today!